Planning interventions in a controlled pandemic: the COVID-19 case: Control on new infections

 \section{Control on new infections}

-In this section, we show that whenever the function $\mathfrak{C}(\cdot)$ is convex, we can devise a simple strategy to minimize the overall economic cost.
-Note that, as already observed, a key role in the epidemic dynamics is played by $\widetilde I(t)$, which, roughly speaking, represents the number of potentially infected contacts (see Remark \ref{oss:edge_perspective}).
-Therefore our control strategies should aim at controlling such quantity.
+In this section, we show that if function $\mathfrak{C}(\cdot)$ is convex, we can devise a simple strategy to minimize the overall economic cost.
+As already observed, a key role in the epidemic dynamics is played by $\widetilde I(t)$, which, roughly speaking, represents the number of potentially infected contacts (see Remark \ref{oss:edge_perspective}).
+Thus, a sensible strategy is to control such a quantity.
+In our derivations, we assume that $S_{r,p}(t) \approx N f_{r,p}$, i.e., $S_{r,p}(t)$ can be considered constant. {{\begin{remark}The assumption of a constant number of susceptible individuals is accurate when dealing with a large population.
+In such a case, the rate of infection spread may have a minimal impact on the overall number of susceptible individuals, making it reasonable to treat it as constant for modeling purposes.
+The assumption holds true for a relatively short time horizon where the dynamics of infection spread and recovery do not significantly impact the population susceptibility.\end{remark}}}

+This assumption allows for simplifications in the mathematical modeling and analysis.
+Indeed, given the definition of $\widetilde{I}(t)$, multiplying the second equation in \eqref{eq:dyn_sys} by $r$ and summing over $r$ and $p$, we get: